 We’re not done yet though because you also need a system of accountability and a regular reminder to celebrate your successes.
 You can add your system of accountability and your habit hacks into your plan after you read the following sections.

 Create a system of accountability to make it more likely you’ll achieve your goals.
 Choose one or more of the methods below.

 Schedule Regular Progress Check-Ins

-Pick a day and time each week for an accountability check in.
+Pick a day and time each week (or month) for an accountability check in.
 Let’s say Friday afternoon, Saturday morning, or Sunday evening.
-The end of the start of the week is a good time.
+The end or the start of the week is a good time.
 Pencil it into your calendar, and be sure to keep the date with yourself.
 Set a reminder on your computer or digital device so you don’t forget.

 Evaluate your progress for the week, based on the goals you set for that timeframe.
 Be sure to celebrate the wins.
 The brain tends to have a negativity bias so you need to make a special effort to remember the positive and congratulate yourself for what you did well.

 Acknowledge the challenges and lapses too, but don’t be hard on yourself.
 Instead try to examine what stopped you and problem solve a solution.
-If you let your goals for the week, don’t get into a tizzy.
+If you let your goals for the week (or month), don’t get into a tizzy.
 Just start again.